How to Lead Workplace Change

 Dimensions of Leading Change

-Leaders need to handle and delegate the change effectively in order for it to be successful and adapted by the entire organization.
-There are five dimensions of leading change that should be followed:
+Leaders need to handle and delegate the change effectively in order for it to be successful and adopted by the entire organization.
+There are five dimensions of leading workplace change that should be followed:

-• Modeling the Change.
+• Modeling the change.
 To lead change, you must be able to show others what it means to change.
-You need to adapt the change first, and encourage others to follow.
+You need to adapt to the change first and encourage others to follow.

 More HRDQ-U Blog Posts